High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Experiments

-In each figure, the left plot shows the progress of the {training} loss of each algorithm, and the right plot shows the progress of the validation error.
-In Figure \ref{MNIST2} we observe that ALOE manages to reach much better accuracy than the others on CNN.
-In Figure \ref{MNIST2_step}, we plot the step sizes for ALOE and SLS algorithm when they were run on the CNN.
-We hypothesize that the reason SLS does not perform well on this problem is because the step size becomes quite small and the algorithm does not manage to progress.
-ALOE however, is able to take large steps and progresses well.
+In these results, although the oracles are obtained just by using a fixed batch of $128$ data points (which is not adaptive according to the step sizes as suggested by the theory), SASS still works reasonably well, especially on the CNN.
+We hypothesize that the reason SLS does not perform well on the CNN is because the step size becomes quite small and the algorithm does not manage to progress.
+SASS however, is able to take large steps and progresses well in this case.
+Interestingly, SASS performs quite well in terms of the test loss, which represents the expected loss function $\phi$.